How do you choose the right fast charger?

 Keep the cable in mind

 Carefully check the connector of your cable.
 Power Delivery fast chargers have an oval USB-C connector, instead of the old rectangular USB-A connector.
 You need a cable with USB-C on one end and Lightning on the other for the iPhone 14 and older models.
-For the iPhone 15 and smartphones from other brands, use a cable with USB-C on both ends.
+For the iPhone 15 and newer models as well as smartphones from other brands, use a cable with USB-C on both ends.
 Buy a charger with a cable to be sure that your cable and charger match.

 Bob